quanterall/HaskellMaterials/basics/04-type-classes.md

 **Note**: You will hopefully note that both `Maybe` (`Just` & `Nothing`) and `Either` (`Left` and `Right`) have a case where `fmap` does not change the value.
 This is not an oversight.
 It is quite instructive to try to implement a `Functor` instance for `Either` that tries to map over both cases, in order to see why it cannot work.
+It also happens to be a central part of the behavior of `Functor` (and `Monad` by extension) and works out quite well.

 ### Applicative